 - Cranberries: Cranberries (also blackberries and raspberries) are effective in preventing cystitis because they help to prevent bacteria from adhering to the lining of the bladder and the urethra.
 They may also help to lower urine pH.

-You can give non-sweetened cranberry juice (about half an ounce for dogs) to your dog, or you can use a cranberry powder product such as Solid Gold Berry Balance Powder for Urinary Tract Health in Dogs and Cats.
+You can give non-sweetened cranberry juice (about half an ounce for dogs) to your dog, or you can use a cranberry powder product such as cranberry powder or a chew treat.

 - Vitamin C: Vitamin C can acidify the urine which in turn helps to control bacterial infections.
 Vitamin C also has anti-inflammatory properties and therefore can prevent infections.